nsubordin81/Chart.dc.js/README.md

 	dimension: // the crossfilter dimension you wish to use for this chart
 	colors: // array of the colors you want to have in the chart
 	highlights: //an array of highlights corresponding to each color
-	labels: //an array of labels (optional), the way you wish crossfilter groups to be displayed.
-If non are supplied, the keys of the crossfilter groups will be used.
-Getting the order of these right may involve looking at your crossfilter group array in advance.
+	labels: //an array of labels (optional), the way you wish crossfilter groups
+    //to be displayed.
+If non are supplied, the keys of the
+    //crossfilter groups will be used.
+    //Getting the order of these right may involve looking at your
+    //crossfilter group array in advance.
 	chartGroup: // the dc-js chart group this chart should belong to.
-If none is supplied, this chart will belong to chart group 0.
+    //If none is supplied, this chart will belong to chart group 0.
 }

 var myOptions = {//you can use any of the options available to Polar Area Charts here}